Two Self-Guided Neighborhood Sound Trails for Open House Chicago 2022

 Sunday, October 16, 2022 | 9:00 am

-Join Veronica Anne Salinas and/or Jeanette Dominguez for a guided soundwalk in the historic Near West Side neighborhood.
+Join Jeanette Dominguez for a guided soundwalk in the historic Near West Side neighborhood.
 Meet at the east entrance of Victor Arrigo Park, located on S. Lytle St. between S. Ada St and W. Cabrini St. Veronica and Jeanette will provide an orientation, breathing exercise, and lead participants on the soundwalk.
 The walk follows the North Lawndale Sound Trail south where Veronica and Jeanette will lead a discussion at the end.

 Each guided soundwalk is limited to 20 participants.
 Click HERE to reserve your spot today.

 Do you have a FAVORITE SOUND in North Lawndale or Near West Side?